johnnyd81/health-shop/README.md

 ## Running the Code Locally

-Clone / Download the project to your computer.
+Clone / Download the project to your local computer.

 ### Start the code